MIT-SPARK/config_utilities/docs/External.md

 Note that in this example (on Linux), we are actually loading the file `libexternal_logger_plugin.so`, which is assumed to be available somewhere on `LD_LIBRARY_PATH`.
 You can also load libraries via an absolute path (optionally omitting the `lib` prefix and the `.so` extension).

-Either version of `config::loadExternalFactories()` returns scope-based guard(s) that will unload the external libraries as soon as the guard(s) are no longer in scope.
+Either version of `config::loadExternalFactories()` returns a scope-based guard that will unload the external libraries as soon as the guard is no longer in scope.
 The recommended design for using external libraries is to call `config::loadExternalFactories()` near the beginning of `main()` and then enter a new scope.

 ## Managed instances